Coaching: Health and wellness

 Health coaching is becoming recognized as a new way to help individuals "manage" their illnesses and conditions, especially those of a chronic nature.
-The coach will use special techniques, personal experience, expertise and encouragement to assist the coachee in bringing his/her behavioral changes about while aiming for lowered health risks and decreased healthcare costs.
+The coach will use special techniques, personal experience, expertise and encouragement to assist the coachee in bringing their behavioral changes about while aiming for lowered health risks and decreased healthcare costs.
 The National Society of Health Coaches (NSHC) has differentiated the term health coach from wellness coach.
 According to the NSHC, health coaches are qualified "to guide those with acute or chronic conditions and/or moderate to high health risk", and wellness coaches provide guidance and inspiration "to otherwise 'healthy' individuals who desire to maintain or improve their overall general health status".

 Homework

-Homework coaching focuses on equipping a student with the study skills required to succeed academically.
-This approach is different from regular tutoring which typically seeks to improve a student's performance in a specific subject.
+Homework coaching focuses on equipping students with the study skills required to succeed academically.
+This approach differs from regular tutoring, which typically seeks to improve a student's performance in a specific subject.